Highway not coming through Caledon

 By Bill Rea

-The Province has announced it is not moving ahead with the proposed highway in the GTA West Corridor.
+The Province has announced it is not moving ahead with the proposed highway in the GTA West Corridor, and that has sparked reactions of frustration locally.

 The release also stated that the panel has recommended a narrower corridor, about one-third the size of the area that’s been under study, be protected from development while the province assesses what infrastructure, such as new transit or utilities, will be needed to support the growing region.